Geuzenpenning

 The Geuzenpenning ('Beggar Medal') is a Dutch award given to persons or organizations who have fought for democracy and against dictatorship, racism and discrimination.
 It has been awarded annually since 1987 in the city of Vlaardingen.

 The Geuzenpenning is an initiative of the Geuzen Resistance 1940–1945 Foundation.
 The organization takes its name from the a resistance group called 'Geuzen' which was active during World War II around Vlaardingen, Maassluis and Rotterdam.
-The resistance group, in turn, took its name from the Geuzen, a collection of armed groups that fought the Spanish occupation of the Low Countries in the 16th century, during the Dutch Revolt.
+The resistance group, in turn, took its name from the Geuzen (from French gueux 'beggars'), a collection of armed groups that fought the Spanish occupation of the Low Countries in the 16th century, during the Dutch Revolt.
 Fifteen of the WWII Geuzen were executed by German forces at the Waaldorp plain on 13 March 1941, along with three leaders of the Amsterdam February Strike.
 After the war, surviving members of the group started the foundation to honor the memory of their fallen comrades and the Geuzen ideals, to promote and maintain democracy in the Netherlands and to heighten global awareness of all forms of dictatorship, discrimination and racism.